 What is the orbital period of satellites in the high earth orbit?

 Naturally, satellites in this orbit have an orbital period longer than twenty-four hours.
 Due to this, all satellites in this orbit appear to be retrograde, even if they have prograde orbits.
-Recall that retrograde means moving backward.
+Recall that retrograde means moving backwards.
 Since Earth rotates at a faster speed, satellites in HEO appear to be heading in the opposite direction.

 What are the advantages and disadvantages of the high earth orbit?